diogo-rossi/clig/README.md

 ```

+Subcommands are correctly handled as subparsers

 ```
 > python example11.py foo -h

     usage: main foo [-h] a b

-    The foo command

     positional arguments:
-      a           Help for a argument
+      a
-      b           Help for b argument
+      b

     options:
       -h, --help  show this help message and exit